 The assessed value of agricultural land is based on its use in agriculture, rather than its fair market value.
-This valuation standard is referred to as use-value assessment.
+This valuation standard is referred to as use value assessment.

-The assessed value of undeveloped and agricultural forest land is based on its full market value, but reduced by 50%.
-First, the assessor determines the full value of qualifying undeveloped and agricultural forest lands under state law (sec.
+The assessed value of undeveloped and agricultural forest land is based on its full market value, but reduced by 50 percent.
+After determining the full value of qualifying undeveloped and agricultural forest lands, under state law (sec.
 70.32(1), Wis.
-Stats.).
-Next, the assessor reduces the value by 50% under state law (sec.
+Stats.), the value is reduced by 50 percent, under state law (sec.
 70.32(4), Wis.
 Stats.).
 This valuation standard is referred to as a fractional assessment.

 Classification appeals require the owner to show how the land meets the appropriate definition of agricultural, undeveloped or agricultural forest land.
-Beginning with assessments as of January 1, 2017, the 2017 Wisconsin Act 115 created the following provision for drainage district corridors: "...the assessor shall assess the land within a district corridor described under sec.
+Beginning with assessments as of January 1, 2017, the 2017 Wisconsin Act 115 created the following provision for drainage district corridors: ...the assessor shall assess the land within a district corridor described under sec.
 88.74 in the same class under sub.
 (2)(a) as the land adjoining the corridor, if the adjoining land and the land within the corridor are owned by the same person."

 Drainage districts are local governmental entities organized under a county drainage board for the primary purpose of draining lands for agriculture.
 A drainage district establishes a legal mechanism for managing drains and related facilities to ensure reliable drainage.
 Landowners who benefit from drainage must pay assessments to cover the cost of constructing, maintaining, and repairing district drains.
-Of the 72 counties in Wisconsin, 27 contain one or more drainage districts and can be located on an interactive map on the Wisconsin Department of Agriculture, Trade, and Consumer Protection website: Wisconsin Drainage Districts.
+Of the 72 counties in Wisconsin, 31 of them contain one or more drainage districts and can be located on an interactive map on the Wisconsin Department of Agriculture, Trade, and Consumer Protection website: Wisconsin Drainage Districts.